chschock/zerotasq/README.md

 # ZeroTasQ

 This package is a very simple implementation of a load balancer leveraging PyZMQ to do the communication between processes.
-I tried to keep it as simple as possible.
+It's kept as simple as possible.
 It is a simplified version of the load balancing broker from the ZMQ guide, that handles connections from multiple clients.
-Here we have only a single client, as usual in
+Here we have only a single client, as is usual in a setup where an application or script wants to disseminate a series of independent compute-intensive tasks to workers.

 ## Which problem does it solve

-The main drawback of Python is that the main interpreter, CPython, does not support threading of CPU load.
-So threads make your program concurrent and can also parallelize IO operation, but not computation.
+The main drawback of Python is that the interpreter, CPython, does not support threading of CPU load.
+Threads make your program concurrent and can also parallelize IO operations, but not computation.
 ZeroTasQ allows you to spawn processes from your main script / program, send them workload (from a single threading context, via a simple loop) or hand them over an iterable and receive a generator to iterate over the processed results.

 The problem I had in mind when I wrote it was applying machine learning models in parallel in a streaming fashion.
 Part of the motivation was certainly to learn about ZeroMQ, which allows you to scale the library to a multi-machine context with minor changes.